 I can tell you other horror stories.
 My sorority sister is a doctor and she always tells me, “Don’t get sick,” because of the dumb, careless things some doctors and nurses do in hospitals.
 Working in mental health advocacy, I’ve heard stories about psychiatric hospitals that will seriously make you cry.
 I’m lucky that I have a great general med doctor.
 And even if I didn’t agree with her 100%, I’d get a second opinion.

-I learned a tough lesson from Dr. DB.
-A white coat, or h “Dr” in front of their name, doesn’t always equate to solid expert.
+I learned a tough lesson from that OBGYN.
+A white coat, or “Dr” in front of their name, doesn’t always equate to being a solid expert.
 I’ve heard stories of doctors who like to perform surgeries and recommend them to patients for the heck of it.
-Despite researching what to possibly expect during the appointment, despite Dr. DB saying I didn’t need the procedure, I let my guard down a bit when Dr. DB said they wanted to take a sample “just to be safe.”
+Despite researching what to possibly expect during the appointment, despite Dr. Donde saying I didn’t need the procedure, I let my guard down a bit when she said she wanted to take a sample “just to be safe.”
 And the doctor telling me twice I was fine before performing the procedure should’ve been a red flag.
-But I’m not going to beat myself up for Dr. DB’s bad call.
+But I’m not going to beat myself up for her bad call.
 I’ll just use it as a reminder for the next time I visit the doctor, dentist, etc.

 I encourage you to do your research before going to a doctor if you can.
 If they want to do a procedure, research it before saying yes.
 The web is not always accurate when it comes to health.
 But forums can be really helpful because there are others on there with the same experience or symptoms as you and can talk about it.
 And get a 2nd, 3rd opinion.
 Also follow your gut.
 If the doctor is a poor communicator, doesn’t make sense, seems like an idiot or just comes off as if he/she could care less, than you may want to think about hopping off of that exam table quick.